vt-middleware/cryptacular/reference/index.md

 There are some notable conventions used in the following examples:

-1. All unqualified class names are either well-known classes in the JSE (e.g. FileInputStream) or Cryptacular components
+1. All unqualified class names are either well-known classes in the JSE or Cryptacular components.
-2. We make copious use of comments to clarify operations and the purpose of method parameters
+2. We make copious use of comments to clarify operations and the purpose of method parameters.

 ### Thread safety